groklearning/pxt-microbit/README.md

 1. For an author to add a package, they must first build it on their machine, and then import it using MakeCode by selecting "Upload a package".
 This way the package is stored in the workspace.

 2. Any new libraries need to be pre-built and added to our folder of built packages.
-This folder is `built_packages` and must be manually updated.
+This folder is `built_hexfiles` and must be manually updated.
 It is copied into the `built/packaged/hexcache` directory to be statically served.

+3. To obtain a built hexfile load up makecode locally on your machine, load in a workspace that is dependent on the package you want to build, then click the download hex button.
+MakeCode will make a request to the microsoft API and grab the file.
+Use the inspector to obtain this file and save it into the `built_hexfiles` directory.

 # micro:bit target for PXT